Scrabby, Corlough: History

 In the Hearth Money Rolls compiled on 29 September 1663 there were seven taxpayers in Gartetoill- Thomas Magawran of Gartetoill, John Graham of the same, Tirlagh McKelagher of the same, Hugh McBrien of the same, Owen McKelacher of the same, Edmond O Helicke of the same and Hugh McGawran of the same.

 The 1652 Commonwealth Survey lists the townland as Skebby and Ranbeg and Gorteenboy with the proprietor as Lieutenant-Colonel Tristram Beresford and the tenants as William Chambers and others.
 A grant dated 3 November 1666 was made by King Charles II of England to the aforesaid Sir Tristram Beresford, 1st Baronet which included, inter alia, the lands of Scirbagh and Rendbegg.
 By grant dated 11 September 1670 from King Charles II of England to said Sir Tristram Beresford, the said lands of Scirbagh and Rendbegg were included in the creation of a new Manor of Beresford.
 Beresford then leased the land to John Graham who was in possession in 1676.
 In 1683 Robert Barry was the tenant.
 In 1696 Robert Saunders (Irish lawyer), one of the founders of the village of Swanlinbar, became the tenant.
 On 13 March 1706 Marcus Beresford, 1st Earl of Tyrone leased the lands of Scrabagh alias Sherefbagh to the said Robert Saunders, for a term of 99 years.
 His son later sold his leasehold interest to Colonel John Enery of Bawnboy.
-Deeds, tenant lists etc. relating to Scrabby from 1650 onwards are available at- by searching for 'Derryvella'.
+Deeds, tenant lists etc. relating to Scrabby from 1650 onwards are available at- Advanced search – The National Archives of Ireland by searching for 'Derryvella'.

 The 1690 list of outlawed Irish Jacobites in County Cavan includes John Graham and Thomas Graham of Gortatole, gents.
 John Graham was probably the man named in the Hearth Money Rolls above or his son.